-The BBFC is a transparent and agile media regulator, working to reflect evolving public opinion, protect children from unsuitable content and develop, in partnership with industry, classification services that are up to date with digital technology.
+The BBFC is a transparent and agile media regulator, working to reflect evolving public opinion, protect children from unsuitable content and develop, in partnership with industry, classification services that are up to date with digital

-in child protection and content regulation can be helpful.
+where our expertise in child protection and content regulation can be helpful.

 David Austin joined the BBFC in 2003 as an Examiner following a career in the Diplomatic Service, serving in South Asia, Central Africa and the former Yugoslavia.
-In 2011 David moved to the role of Assistant Director Policy and Public Affairs where he
+In 2011 David moved to the role of Assistant Director Policy and Public Affairs

-coordinated the BBFC's policy work and led on its public affairs efforts.
+where he coordinated the BBFC's policy work and led on its public affairs efforts.
 He was also responsible for managing the BBFC's research, communications and education programmes.

 Since 2008 the BBFC has developed a new voluntary online regulation services for Video-on-Demand content, introduced a classification framework for mobile network operators, and launched an initiative to age rate UK online music videos.
 The BBFC

 continues to work to published Classification Guidelines based on large scale public consultation.
 The last Classification Guidelines consultation, in 2013, involved more than 10,000 members of the public from the across the UK.
-The process to update the
+The process to

-Guidelines is repeated every 4-5 years and is supplemented with expert research into issues including depictions of sexual and sadistic violence and glamour works.
+update the Guidelines is repeated every 4-5 years and is supplemented with expert research into issues including depictions of sexual and sadistic violence and glamour works.